Pichus/tgschedulebot/README.md

 - Supports multiple chats, schedules, and schedule types
 - Automatically updates the schedule message every week
 - Ensures stable schedule updates by storing CRON jobs in a PostgreSQL database
+- Generates schedules directly from a Google Spreadsheet

 ## Run Locally